FIROUD-Reda/docs-alfresco/enterprise-viewer/latest/install/index.md

    Locate the `oa-share-external-launcher.amp` in the `Share Artifacts` folder of the alfresco-enterprise-viewer-package zip.

-   >**IMPORTANT!** If AEV and ACS are not running the same tomcat or if you do not have a proxy setup to make it appear like they are, you will need to do this:
+   >**IMPORTANT!** If AEV and ACS are not running the same tomcat or if you do not have a proxy setup to make it appear like they are, you will need edit the following files in the amp by extracting them or by editing them directly inside the amp:
    >
-   >Edit the following files in the amp by extracting them or by editing them directly inside the amp:
-   >
     * `/web/component/(documentlibrary or preview)/annotation-urls.js`
    >
     * `/web/component/(documentlibrary or preview)/annotation-urls-min.js`
+   >
-   >You need to update the `Alfresco.constants.EXTERNAL_LAUNCHER_ANNOTATION_URL` variable within these files.
+   > You need to update the `Alfresco.constants.EXTERNAL_LAUNCHER_ANNOTATION_URL` variable within these files.
 This variable needs to be updated with the URL of the server that Alfresco Enterprise Viewer is going to be deployed on (even if Alfresco Enterprise Viewer is deployed on the same server as the Share web application).
    >For example:
    >Alfresco.constants.EXTERNAL_LAUNCHER_ANNOTATION_URL = "http://localhost:8080/OpenAnnotate/login/external.htm";
+   >These urls are relative by default, so you only need to update them if AEV and ACS are running on separate tomcats and you do not have a proxy setup to make it appear like they are running on the same tomcat.

    Then, copy the amp to the `ALFRESCO_HOME/amps_share` directory (create the directory if it doesn't exist).